Festival of the Falling Leaf

 Over the years the Festival of the Falling Leaf, like the season it represents, has seen many changes, but, has continued to flourish and grow into a fabulous annual event attracting thousand of visitors far and wide.

-In 2018 the Festival will celebrate its sixty-fourth anniversary.
+In 2020 the Festival will celebrate its sixty-sixth anniversary.
 A remarkable effort for a community based festival.
-The event is well supported by the Tumut Shire, the local business community and the Shire residents.
+The event is well supported by the Snowy Valleys Council, the local business community and the Shire residents.

 Tumut New South Wales